BylHitchen/Portfolio/README.md

 ### <u>MicroSoft PowerBI - Data Visualisation</u>

 The techniques I tested using Power BI with a sales dataset of classic vehicles:
-* Design Overview Cards: Developed summary cards to provide quick insights.
+* Developed summary cards to provide quick insights.
 * Created line charts to visualise trends over time.
 * Set up calculations to track sales and net profit figures.
 * Configured buttons to perform actions and created bar charts for data visualisation.